 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Not Applicable Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Project sponsors will be selected through a Request for Proposal process.
 The awarded funding is based on Community Based Organizations planning and capacity to provide services to the clients.
-The proposals should identify the organizations purpose, capacity, operations and budgeting.
+The proposals should identify the organization's purpose, capacity, operations and budgeting.
 Proposals should be specific details about CBOs qualifications that demonstrate the organization is proficient to provide services to clients using HOPWA funding.
 Describe how resources will be allocated among funding categories.
-HOPWA funding will be allocated as follows among the following categories: \$1,345,597.13 - 72.1%: Services: Short-term rent, mortgage and utility assistance, Tenant-based rental assistance, Short-term supportive housing, Master leasing, Permanent housing placement, Housing information, Supportive services, Resource identification, Administration, Facility Based Housing, and Technical assistance. \$474,927 - 25.3%: Substantial Rehab / New Construction (if applicable because applications are not received every year) \$56,304.87 - 3.00%: State Administration \$1,876,829.00 - 100%: Total HOPWA
+HOPWA funding will be allocated as follows among the following categories: \$1,737,772.56 - 72%: Services: Short-term rent, mortgage and utility assistance, Tenant-based rental assistance, Short-term supportive housing, Master leasing, Permanent housing placement, Housing information, Supportive services, Resource identification, Administration, Facility Based Housing, and Technical assistance. \$603,393.25 - 25%: Substantial Rehab / New Construction (if applicable because applications are not received every year.
+If construction/rehab applications are not received, these funds will go to services.) \$72,407.19 - 3.00%: State Administration \$2,413,573 - 100%: Total HOPWA

 Describe threshold factors and grant size limits.

-The State accepts request for proposals from eligible service providers to provide assistance to consumers within the state of Mississippi under the Housing Opportunities for Persons with AIDS Program (HOPWA).
+The State accepts requests for proposals from eligible service providers to provide assistance to consumers within the state of Mississippi under the Housing Opportunities for Persons with AIDS Program (HOPWA).
 The State has developed a single Request for Proposal process for the distribution of HUD HOPWA funds.
 All HOPWA Grant awards are made through a Request for Proposal process based on clients' needs, gaps in services, and ability of an agency to successfully implement the program.
 All projects must comply with applicable federal, state, and local statutory requirements including but not limited to those set forth in Code in Federal Regulations 24 (CFR), Parts 50 and 574, as well as applicable administrative and accounting standards as set forth in Office of Management and Budget (OMB) Circular 2 CFR 200.

-There is no minimum award requirement.
+There is no minimum award requirement .
 The Annual Allocation is based on HUD's published formula allocation amounts for 2020.
 The State reserves the right to adjust amounts awarded, based on the amount of funds available and on the demand created by Request for Proposals submitted and previous experience of Project Sponsors.
 The State's contingency provision provides that all proposed activity budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts.
 The contingency provisions were presented and explained in the draft plan presented for public comment.
 Applicants are required to submit required documentation relative to the program threshold requirements.

-- Articles of Incorporation - Documentation of 501(c) 3 Status from U.S. - I.R.S. and Mississippi Secretary of State Non-profit in Good Standing - Agency current year Budget.
-Must include all programs and funding sources. - Organizational Chart of Agency Board & Staff - List of Board officers and members with addresses, phone numbers, length of tenure and rotations
+Articles of Incorporation • Documentation of 501(c) 3 Status from U.S. I.R.S. and Mississippi Secretary of State Non-profit in Good Standing Agency current year Budget.
+Must include all programs and funding sources.
+Organizational Chart of Agency Board & Staff • List of Board officers and members with addresses, phone numbers, length of tenure and rotations